arjundomle07/Sales-Data-Analytics-End-to-End--ADE-Project/README.md

 Data Migration to the Cloud is one of the most common scenarios the Data Engineers encounter when building solutions for a small-medium organization.
 By working on this project, I was able to learn these skills:

-Data Ingestion
+Data Ingestion:

 ETL techniques using Azure Cloud Services

 Data Transformation

 Data Analytics and Dashboard Reporting

 Data Security and Governance

 Prerequisites:

 Microsoft SQL Server Managment System (SSMS)

 Azure Subscription (Azure Data Lake Storage Gen2, Azure Data Factory, Azure Key Vault, Azure Databricks, Azure Synapse Analytics, Microsoft Entra ID)

 Microsoft Power BI

 Set up "AdventureWorksLT2017" Database with credentials 'usr1'.
-Set up the same credentials as Secrets in Azure Key Vault The Database used for this project demonstration is: AdventureWorksLT2017 Sales Database []
+Set up the same credentials as Secrets in Azure Key Vault.

+The Database used for this project demonstration is: AdventureWorksLT2017 Sales Database []

 Implementation:

 Part 1: Data Ingestion

 Restore the Sales Database from the .bak file.

 ![SQL SERVER](https://github.com/arjundomle07/Sales-Data-Analytics-End-to-End--ADE-Project/blob/main/Assets/DATAIng1.png)